Kelcon86/NBA_HOF_Predictions/README.md

 ## **Database**
 Using a combination of SQL, Pandas, PgAdmin and AWS multiple files were loaded, joined, and used as input to the analysis and modeling process.

+A Globally Unique ID (GUID) was created by concatenating the player's full name and the year in which they were drafted, converting to upper case, and stripping all punctuation and white space.
+This is the field on which all database tables were joined and addressed our issue with the ways player's names were recorded in our various source data sets (J.J. vs JJ, etc.) as well as players who share the same name.

+The following modifications were made to specific .ipynb files:

+NBA_HOF_Rookies_v02
+- Removed spaces from all column names
+- Separated HOFClass and HOFStatus fields

+Draft_Position_v02
+- Included Drafting Team and College fields

+Career_Duration_v02
+- Created calculated columns for Years_Played (TO_YEAR - FROM_YEAR +1) and HOF_Elgibility_Year (TO_YEAR +5, based on current HOF eligibility criteria)

+Within the database, the new comprehensive_dataset table was created with a constraint of "HOF_Elgibility_Year" <= 2021 to exclude players who are not yet eligible for Hall of Fame consideration, and are therefore showing up as 'false negatives' in the data that is provided to the Machine Learning algorithm.

+**ERD**
 <img width="585" alt="ERD2" src="https://user-images.githubusercontent.com/60076980/172018262-64936ed8-de52-4f4d-9382-39cc9cafd55d.png">

 ## **Dashboard**